-But to attract customers, your eBook needs to be valuable enough to provide a solution to a problem that interested people are having.
+But to attract customers, your eBook needs to be valuable enough to solve a problem that interested people have.

-After your probable customers are attracted to the book and download it, sales reps can send them promotional emails.
-It would help if you also continued to provide free helpful information via email to give your customer an impression of the products or services you offer.
+After your probable customers are attracted to and download the book, sales reps can send them promotional emails.
+It would help if you also continued to provide free helpful information via email to give your customers an impression of your products or services.

 A Webinar Funnel is much more effective than the above two sales funnels.

-Because all you need to do is create a webinar, attracting participants.
-You will then be able to make suggestions at the end of the workshop.
+Because all you need to do is create a webinar that attracts participants.
+You can then make suggestions at the end of the workshop.